 * About a half-billion years ago, life on Earth evolved into multicellular forms and began a rapid diversification, with large organisms becoming commonplace and, over the next few hundred billion years, expanding onto the land to cover the continents.

 * For most of the history of life on this planet, organisms were single-celled.
-However, the protists led to the appearance of multicellular organisms about 600 million years ago, very late in the Precambrian.
+However, the protists led to the appearance of multicellular organisms about 600 million years ago, during the Ediacaran.

 Multicellular organization seems like it was a big step forward.
 A multicellular organism such as ourselves has the trick of starting out with a single cell whose genetic "program" knows how direct the organization of all successor cells, with cells taking on different forms.
 Each cell runs the same program but its operation is modified by the cell's environment, that environment including the collective of the cells of the organism and the chemical signals they send to each.
 In seeming magic, the cells "talk to each other" to cooperatively shape the whole: a place for everything, and everything in its place.
 It appears that organisms were beginning to acquire the trick of multicellular organization as far back as 1.2 billion years ago.
 It is an elaborate trick and we're still learning about how it works.

 Such examples from nature suggest that multicellular organization emerged in phases and isn't a wild improbability.
-After all, different organisms can form complicated ecologies with a web of neatly interlocked relationships; if the cells of a multicellular organism are regarded as individual organisms of a sort, then their collaboration as a multicellular organism, a "survival machine", is just an "ecology" of interacting organisms written small.
+After all, different organisms can form complicated ecologies with a web of neatly interlocked relationships; if the cells of a multicellular organism are regarded as distinct, if not exactly, individual organisms, then their collaboration as a multicellular organism, a "survival machine", is just an "ecology" of interacting organisms written at the cellular level.

-It is also easy to exaggerate the complexity of a multicellular organism because we have a human tendency to think its organization reflects some elaborate blueprint or specification.
-That is thinking in terms of human machines and very misleading.
-The genome of an organism is not a "blueprint", it's more like a recipe, a set of rules, and the rules can actually be very simple.
+It is also easy to exaggerate the complexity of a multicellular organism, because we have a human tendency to think its organization reflects some elaborate blueprint or specification.
+That is thinking in terms of human machines and misleading.
+The genome of an organism is not a "blueprint"; it's more like a recipe, a set of rules, and the rules can actually be very simple.

-* In any case, the most famous late-Precambrian fossil bed is in the Ediacara Hills of South Australia, with the creatures found there sometimes referred to as "Ediacaran" organisms.
+* In any case, the most famous late-Precambrian fossil bed is in the Ediacara Hills of South Australia.
 Their classification is to no surprise controversial.
 Taxonomists have enough trouble trying to organize organisms that they can get their hands on, and it's far more troublesome to figure it out when all that they have is a shadow in stone.
 An insubstantial creature like a jellyfish doesn't even leave much of a shadow, so it's very difficult to figure out how to pigeonhole the creatures of the Precambrian.
 Is a particular organism a precursor of some modern form, or does it represent an early "experiment" that went to a dead end?

 It's difficult to know one way or another, but it does seem that by the late Precambrian what we would call enough to produce early members of the three most familiar kingdoms of life: